malthesers/soulsborndle/README.md

 At every new game, a random boss will be chosen for you to guess.
 Start by entering any boss and use the provided feedback to figure out a new guess.
 Continue this way, narrowing down the potential bosses to eventually get the answer.

-The info box on the left shows the range of the health pools and the amount of souls dropped, updating dynamically as you enter your guesses.
-Likewise, the game as well as the resistances and weaknesses will pop up here, as they are getting confirmed by your guesses.
+The info box on the left shows the known information you have correctly guessed, updating dynamically as you go.
+Likewise, the resistances and weaknesses will pop up here, as they are getting confirmed by your guesses.

 The _souls_ parameter is comprised of _souls_ as they are known in _Demon's Souls_ and the _Dark Souls_ series, _blood echoes_ as they are known as in Bloodborne and _runes_ as they are known as in Elden Ring.